l1h3r/ptab/IMPLEMENTATION.md

 }
 ```

-We compute the next abstract index for this slot (current + capacity,
-which increments the generation) and find a reserved slot to write it
+Compute the next abstract index for this slot (current + capacity, incrementing generation) and find a reserved slot to write it to.
-to.
 This makes the slot available for future allocations.

 ### 4. Update Entry Count